Criticism of schooling: Learning methods

 In the eyes of many critics, memorization and pure reproduction of formulas, facts, knowledge, etc., as is usually required by many schools, is no longer up to date in times of rapid information procurement via the Internet.
 It neither demonstrates intelligence nor is it a useful skill that will take people far in today's world.
-Not least due to a lack of interest on the part of students and time pressure, it results in bulimic learning, making school learning an end in itself for many students.
-The skill of independently recognizing problems and developing solutions for them as well as an in-depth understanding of issues are prevented because the focus is too much on reproducing only the facts necessary for an exam, without the need of understanding the underlying concepts.
+Not least due to a lack of interest on the part of students and time pressure, it would often result in bulimic learning, making learning in schools an end in itself for many students.
+The skill of independently recognizing problems and developing solutions for them as well as an in-depth understanding of issues are prevented because the focus lies too much on reproducing only the facts necessary for an exam, without the need of understanding the underlying concepts.